emolter/nirc2_reduce/README.md

 - Flux calibration and photometry
 - Flexible infrastructure for applying new dither patterns, filter passbands, distortion and  solutions, etc. for use cases on new telescopes

-This package has been applied successfully to NIRC2, OSIRIS, and Lick ShARCS data.
+This package has been applied successfully to NIRC2 and OSIRIS imager data.
+We hope to make it work with Lick ShARCS data in the future.

 Example images of Solar System planets made using this pipeline are available at the [Keck Twilight Zone website](https://www2.keck.hawaii.edu/inst/tda/TwilightZone.html#).